northeastern-rc/rc-public-documentation/docs/source/best-practices/scratchpurge.md

 ## How do I know /scratch is usable again following the /scratch purge?

-We will message via XX.
-You can also check if the below commands work:
+We will message via email when the scratch purge is finished.
+You can also check for updates on You can also check if the below commands work:

 :::{code-block}
 cd /scratch/<username>